Privacy Policy

 What MailCue never does

-- Tracks you across apps or websites
+- Tracks you across apps or websites, or shows you ads

 AppleScript and Automation permissions